ilex/aiohttp_auth/docs/middleware.rst

 --------------------------------------------

 The ``autz`` plugin has a built in ACL authorization policy in ``autz.policy.acl`` module.
-This module introduces a set of classes:

-    ``AbstractACLAutzPolicy``:
-        Abstract base class to create ACL authorization policy class.
-The subclass should define how to retrieve users groups.
+This module introduces an ``AbstractACLAutzPolicy`` - the abstract base class to create an ACL authorization policy class.
+The subclass should define how to retrieve user's groups.

-    ``AbstractACLContext``:
-        Abstract base class for ACL context containers.
-        Context container defines a representation of ACL data structure, a storage method and how to process ACL context and groups to authorize user with permissions.

-    ``NaiveACLContext``:
-        ACL context container which is initialized with list of ACL tuples and stores them as they are.
-The implementation of permit process is the same as used by ``acl_middleware``.

-    ``ACLContext``:
-        The same as ``NaiveACLContext`` but makes some transformation of incoming ACL tuples.
-This may helps with a perfomance of the permit process.

 As the library does not know how to get groups for user and it is always up to application, it provides abstract authorization ACL policy